 In September 2011, the Company's Board of Directors authorized the repurchase of an additional two million shares of the Company's outstanding common stock.
 No shares have been repurchased under the repurchase plan approved in September 2011.

 Preferred Stock

 The Company has 50 million shares of preferred stock authorized.
-No shares of preferred stock were issued in fiscal 2013 or 2012.
+No shares of preferred stock were issued in fiscal 2014 or 2013 and no shares of preferred stock are outstanding.

 Earnings per Share